Health & safety in construction – A series of articles

 On this page, you will find links to every article in the series.

-Construction has never been more safe as an industry, but there are still areas that can pose a potential threat.
+Construction has never been safer as an industry, but there are still areas that can pose a potential threat.

-One of the biggest areas of risk in the industry is working at height, and the potential hazards that comes with carrying out work in the air.
+One of the biggest areas of risk in the industry is working at height and the potential hazards that come with carrying out work in the air.
 We’ve decided to take a look at some of the facts surrounding workplace injuries from working at height and what we can do to improve.

 Manual handling in the construction industry is something that happens on an every day basis, but there are multiple different situations that could lead to some disastrous consequences.

 According to The Manual Handling Operations Regulations 1992, employers must put procedures in place to reduce or eliminate risks from lifting, carrying and handling heavy loads.
 With this in mind, we need to make sure that work is being carried out as safely as possible.
 In this article, we’ve looked at the risks of manual handling and how to protect yourself.

 Construction sites as a whole as safer than ever, with better resources for staff training available and new health and safety regulations to adhere to.
 But even with these advances in safety, there is still potential for things to go wrong.

 Electrical work plays a big part in the construction industry, with construction sites using and being around electrical equipment almost 24/7.
 With so many hazards and risks to be aware of, you need to know how to work safely.
 In this article, we’ve taken a look at electrical safety in the construction industry and how you can protect yourself.

 We’ve previously spoken about some of the more physical dangers of working in the construction industry, with the likes of electrical safety and manual handling procedures being a priority for workers.
 But now it is time to talk about something that is a bit harder to spot.

 In this article, we’ve taken a look at some of the most common types of harmful substances you might find on-site and the risks that come with each one.